 Around the corner beyond the churches you get views in the opposite direction, and reach the a castle: this is the Castello di Pentefur, from the 12th century.
 There are only ruins today, largely because of earthquakes that have hit the region over the centuries, but from the 11th century to the 16th century this was an imposing castle and controlled much of the region around Savoca.

 Return to the centre of Savoca, and if you follow the road to the right of Bar Vitelli you reach the Chiesa Madre (the Mother Church) which has a crypt once used for mummifying the dead and some frescoes.

 In the curious Capuccini Monastery, the mummified remains are of 32 monks and rich gentlemen who died here in the 18th century.
 The mummies are dressed and some of them amazingly well preserved and restored with period costumes.
 To gain access you need to make a donation to the church, and photos of the mummies are not permitted.

 We had expected the drive to Savoca to be a challenge because of the narrow and winding road - after our experiences in some hill villages in Sicily this almost put us off visiting - but in fact it proved to be quite an easy road and not at all stressful!
 At the time of our visit in May even parking in the ar park was easy but I think that will be harder in the middle of summer.

-Corleone on the other side of Sicily is the birthplace of many of 'The Godfather's characters but it was too developed when filming for the Godfather took place in the 1970s and so Coppola chose Savoca and Forzà de Agro to be the main filming locations.
+Corleone, a town on the other side of Sicily, is the birthplace of many of the characters in The Godfather but it was too developed when filming took place in the 1970s and so Coppola chose Savoca and Forzà de Agro to be the main filming locations in Sicily.
 Forzà d'Agro is another hilltop town and is a short distance south of Savoca.